connorjs/css-typed/README.md

 ## Install

-Install the CLI as a dev dependency.
+Install the CLI tool as a dev dependency.

 ```shell
 npm install --save-dev css-typed